pagkly/Zed/Investopedia3/Self-Directed IRA (SDIRA).md

 ## Traditional vs. Roth Self-Directed IRA (SDIRA)

-Self-directed IRAs can be set up as [traditional IRAs](https://www.investopedia.com/terms/t/traditionalira.asp) or as [Roth IRAs](https://www.investopedia.com/terms/r/rothira.asp).
+Self-directed IRAs can be set up as [[traditional IRAs]](https://www.investopedia.com/terms/t/traditionalira.asp) or as [[Roth IRAs]](https://www.investopedia.com/terms/r/rothira.asp).
 But keep in mind, the two account types have different tax treatment, eligibility requirements, contribution guidelines, and distribution rules.

 A key difference between a traditional and Roth IRA is when you pay the taxes.
 With traditional IRAs, you get an upfront tax break, but pay taxes on your contributions and earnings as you withdraw them during retirement.
 On the other hand, you don’t get a tax break when you contribute to a Roth IRA.
-But your contributions and earnings grow tax-free, and qualified [distributions](https://www.investopedia.com/terms/d/distribution.asp) are tax-free, as well.
+But your contributions and earnings grow tax-free, and qualified [[distributions]](https://www.investopedia.com/terms/d/distribution.asp) are tax-free, as well.

 Of course, there are other differences to consider.
 Here’s a quick rundown: